nancode/aspect-sentiment-classification/README.md

 ## Models Attempted:
 We implemented 8 models using scikit-learn to classify our training set.
 The models attempted were:
-1.LinearSVC.
+- LinearSVC.
-2.Naive Bayes Classifier.
+- Naive Bayes Classifier.
-3.Multinomial Naive Bayes Classifier
+- Multinomial Naive Bayes Classifier
-4.MLP Classifier
+- MLP Classifier
-5.SGD Classifier
+- SGD Classifier
-6.Adaboost
+- Adaboost
-7.K-neighbours classifier.
+- K-neighbours classifier.
-8.Logistic Regression
+- Logistic Regression

 ## Results
 LinearSVC was considered as the best model with respect to overall accuracy, precision, recall and F-score for the positive and negative classes, and hence used as the classifier on the held-out set.